-Winners in the 2018 “Why I Want to Go to College” writing contest, sponsored by the Nebraska State Treasurer’s Office and the Omaha Storm Chasers, were announced today by Nebraska State Treasurer Don Stenberg.
-The winners will be recognized Sunday, May 6, before the start of the Storm Chasers game at Werner Park in Papillion.
+Winners in the 2019 “Why I Want to Go to College” contest, sponsored by the Nebraska State Treasurer’s Office and the Omaha Storm Chasers, were announced today by Nebraska State Treasurer John Murante.
+The winners will be recognized Sunday, May 5, before the start of the Storm Chasers game at Werner Park in Papillion.

-“We are excited to recognize our writing contest winners at Werner Park on Sunday and to present each of them with a contribution to a Nebraska Educational Savings Trust (NEST 529) college savings account.
-This is the 16th year of our writing contest for seventh and eighth graders, and, like in past years, we are impressed with the quality of the students’ writing, their clarity of vision for their futures, and their expressions of gratitude to parents, siblings, teachers, and mentors,” said Treasurer Stenberg, Trustee of NEST.
+“It is exciting to be able to recognize our writing contest winners at Werner Park on Sunday and to present each of them with a contribution to a Nebraska Educational Savings Trust (NEST 529) college savings account.
+This is the 17th year of this contest for seventh and eighth graders, and, like in past years, the quality of the students’ writing, their clarity of vision for their futures, and their expressions of gratitude to parents, siblings, teachers, and mentors were tremendously impressive,” said Treasurer Murante, Trustee of NEST.

 Winners receive contributions to NEST 529 college savings plans, ranging in value from $500 for third place, $1,000 for second place, and $2,000 for first place.
 Three winners were chosen in each of Nebraska’s three U.S. congressional districts.
 Three winners from outside Nebraska also were chosen.